peterhinch/micropython-async/v3/docs/I2C.md

 the behaviour of a full duplex link despite the fact that the underlying I2C link is half duplex.

-This version is for `uasyncio` V3 which requires firmware V1.13 or later - until the release of V1.13 a daily build is required.
+This version is for `asyncio` V3 which requires firmware V1.13 or later - until the release of V1.13 a daily build is required.

 One use case is to provide a UART-like interface to an ESP8266 while leaving